FormidableLabs/victory-docs/src/screens/docs/components/victory-errorbar/ecology.md

 **note:** When a component is rendered as a child of another Victory component, or within a custom `<svg>` element with `standalone={false}` parent styles will be applied to the enclosing `<g>` tag.
 Many styles that can be applied to a parent `<svg>` will not be expressed when applied to a `<g>`.

-**note:** custom `angle` and `verticalAnchor` properties maybe included in labels styles.
+**note:** custom `angle` and `verticalAnchor` properties maybe included in `labels` styles.

 *default (provided by default theme):* See [grayscale theme] for more detail

 ### theme

 The `theme` prop specifies a theme to use for determining styles and layout properties for a component.
-Any styles or props defined in `theme` may be overwritten by props specified on the component instance.
+Any styles or props defined in `theme` may be overridden by props specified on the component instance.
 By default, components use a [grayscale theme].
 [Read more about themes here].

 *default:* `theme={VictoryTheme.grayscale}`